Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Solution of the long-wavelength equations for acoustic vibrations

 with the corresponding clamped-ion and lattice-mediated contributions as

 The physical meaning of those high-order response tensors is that $J^{\rm{CI},\kappa}_{\alpha\beta,\gamma\delta\lambda}$ is the force acting on the atom $\kappa$ in the unit cell along the Cartesian direction $\alpha$ caused by the type-I in-plane strain gradient $\nabla_{\lambda}\tilde{\varepsilon}_{\gamma\delta}$ from the displacements of the atoms $\kappa'$ in the out-of-plane direction $\beta$, while $J^{\rm{LM}1,\kappa}_{\alpha\gamma,\beta\delta\lambda}$ and $J^{\rm{LM}2,\kappa}_{\alpha\delta\lambda,\beta\gamma}$ represent the additional force induced by the relaxation effects of lattice under such strain-gradient perturbation.
-Assuming the out-of-plane direction $\beta=z$ with the origin of coordinate system placed at the mid-surface of the plate, as discussed in Sec.~\ref{theory_bending_rgd} and according to the Kirchhoff plate theory~\cite{reddy2006,ugural2017,mittelstedt2023}, the in-plane displacements vary linearly in the distance $z$ as $\mathbf{u}^{\parallel}(x,y,z)=-z\nabla w(x,y)$, from which the in-plane strain field is obtained.
-In addition, in order to make Eq.~\eqref{eq:solvability_3rd} valid and the third-order long-wavelength equation solvable, one can demonstrate that the following additional ASRs on the second-order IFCs must hold:
+Assuming the out-of-plane direction $\beta=z$ with the origin of coordinate system placed at the midsurface of the plate, as discussed in Sec.~\ref{theory_bending_rgd} and according to the Kirchhoff plate theory~\cite{reddy2006,ugural2017,mittelstedt2023}, the in-plane displacements vary linearly in the distance $z$ as $\mathbf{u}^{\parallel}(x,y,z)=-z\nabla w(x,y)$, from which the in-plane strain field is obtained.
+In addition, in order to make Eq.~\eqref{eq:solvability_3rd} valid and the third-order long-wavelength equation solvable, we find that the following additional ASRs on the second-order IFCs should hold:

-which act as the new constraints on harmonic IFCs along with the invariance conditions in App.~\ref{inv_conds}.
+which act as the new constraints on harmonic IFCs along with the invariance conditions in Appendix~\ref{inv_conds}.
 Since the left-hand side of Eq.~\eqref{eq:asr_solvabiliy} is a fifth-rank tensor, these additional ASRs contribute 60 constraint equations after considering the tensor symmetry.
 More generally, it is noted that the expressions involving a sublattice summation of the odd perturbation term of dynamical matrix should be always vanishing, which gives rise to such ASRs in Eqs.~\eqref{eq:ti_identity} and \eqref{eq:asr_solvabiliy}.
 We verify numerically in all the studied 2D materials that the violation of these extra ASRs is small and that their imposition leads to negligible changes in the values of bending rigidities.
 Therefore, the solution of the third-order equation can be readily obtained by inverting the matrix $\Phi^{(0)}_{\kappa\alpha,\kappa'\beta}$, i.e. multiplying Eq.~\eqref{eq:eq_3rd} by $\Gamma_{\kappa''\mu,\kappa\alpha}$ with a summation over $\kappa$ and $\alpha$:

 where $\Xi^{\kappa}_{\alpha\beta,\gamma\delta\lambda}=\Gamma_{\kappa\alpha,\kappa'\mu}J^{\kappa'}_{\mu\beta,\gamma\delta\lambda}$ is the type-I in-plane strain-gradient displacement-response tensor from a small deflective perturbation to the crystalline plate.